-- Teams have 15 seconds after the questions is read to discuss the answer (both teams may use this time to quietly discuss).
+- Teams have 15 seconds after the question is read to discuss the answer (both teams may use this time to quietly discuss).
 Once time is called, discussion must end immediately, and the Spokesperson must begin their answer.
 If discussion continues, or the Spokesperson does not immediately begin their answer the team will forfeit any points for that question.

 - A team may request a repeat of the question, but it will take place during their 15 second discussion time.
 It does not restart or delay the 15 second discussion time.